rliebz/clip/README.md

 Clip is a highly opinionated, highly unstable library for building command-line applications, using [functional options for friendly APIs][functional].

+**Warning: Clip is incomplete software and should not be used by anyone.**

 ## Quick Start

 To get an app running requires no special configuration and does not prescribe